Apache Htaccess Files

 Password protected access

 For more detailed information on this subject please see the Apache 2.2 authentication page.
 You can use .htaccess files to limit access, on a per directory basis, to users who provide a correct username and password.
-There are currently three methods supported:
+There are currently two methods supported:

 1. Apache Basic Authentication, a built-in method, which will work for any visitor.
 However this requires more setup and maintenance on the part of the web page maintainer.
+With the update to Apache 2.4 you will also need to include the following to disable shibboleth inspection of the authentication:

 2. Shibboleth, a method supported by Duke OIT, which allows people to authenticate using their Duke NetID.
 This method can support a limited list of users as well as allowing access for any person with a valid NetID.
-Shibboleth is now the preferred method for web-based NetID authentication
+Shibboleth is now the preferred method for web-based NetID authentication.